Triton-Robotics/TR-mbed/README.md

 cmake -S . -B cmake_build/NUCLEO_F446RE/develop/GCC_ARM -GNinja
 ```

-5. Build the desired target using your IDE or via CLI:cd
+5. Build the desired target using your IDE or via CLI:

    1. You may have to modify the number af   ter the `-j` argument to the number of processes your CPU can handle.
    This can be found via the `nproc` command.